influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 The number of unique measurement, tag set, and field key combinations in an InfluxDB database.

-For example, assume that an InfluxDB bucket has one measurement.
+For example, assume that an InfluxDB database has one measurement.
 The single measurement has two tag keys: `email` and `status`.
 If there are three different `email`s, and each email address is associated with two different `status`es, the series cardinality for the measurement is 6